Kenny512px/E-commerce-Sales-Analysis-Report/README.md

 **Objectives:**

-- **Performance Assessment:** Evaluate multi-year trends in sales, profit, and units sold.
+- **Performance Assessment:** Evaluate multi-year trends in sales, profit and units sold.
 - **Seasonal Analysis:** Identify months and weeks that consistently drive performance.
 - **Product Category Insight:** Pinpoint which product groups are high performers and which are underperforming.
 - **Strategic Guidance:** Formulate data-driven recommendations for marketing, inventory management and operational improvements.